cfe-lab/MiCall/CONTRIBUTING.md

 That doesn't put a version number tag on the Docker image.
 You'll need to put your own agent id in place, get it from the Form Builder page.

-Here's a related script that pulls a tagged release from GitHub, builds the Docker image, tags it with the version number, and launches it for testing:
+Here's a related script that pulls master from GitHub, builds the Docker image, tags it with the version number, and launches it for testing:

     #!/bin/sh